Tuesday, September 19, 2023

 Most nights, he preferred to sleep as close to me.
 When I was not feeling well, he stayed near me.
 When I left to visit my son, Shelley would send pictures, and it was clear he was depressed.
 When I returned, it was always with fanfare beyond anything I had seen.
 Porter was, indeed, a GREAT friend and a comfort to me!

-It was about 4 weeks ago; Porter was very ill.
+About 4 weeks ago, Porter was very ill.
 He had tumors and growths that were not operable, and he was in bad shape.
-We had to make that decision at 8.5 years of life would be a whole life for Porter.
+We had to make that decision at 8.5 years of life, which would be a whole life for Porter.
 I was devastated.
 I was losing a part of me.
 It hurt!

 While I still could not forgive my father, maybe I now understand his love for his dogs.
 My dad passed away in May, and that is another entry for a later date.
 We never mended the past, and now we never will.